jjbailey/sentinal/README.cache.md

     subdirs   = true

 This section is about the least amount of work a thread can do.
-Adding it to an INI file for deep directory scans is a net gain.
+Adding it to an INI file for deep directory scans may be a net gain.
 Depending on the amount of system RAM and demand, a page cache thread might not provide any meaningful improvement.

 ### References